 Hatshepsut, also spelt as Hatchepsut, which means “Foremost of Noble Ladies” was one of only two female pharaohs in Ancient Egyptian history, who ruled as full Pharaoh not just as a regent for a younger male relative.
-She is the first great female ruler in documented history.
+She is the first significant female ruler in documented history.

 Born in 1507 BC, Hatshepsut came to the throne of Egypt in 1478 BC.
 Officially, she ruled jointly with Thutmose III, who had ascended to the throne the previous year as a child of about two years old.
-Hatshepsut declared herself king sometime between years 2 and 7 of the reign of her stepson and nephew, Thutmose III.
+Hatshepsut declared herself king sometime between the ages 2 and 7 of the reign of her stepson and nephew, Thutmose III.

 The MET has a number of other statues of Hatshepsut.
 Below is the Seated Statue of Hatshepsut.
 This statue has more feminine features than the Sphinx of Hatshepsut.

 The Seated Statue of Hatshepsut is a life-size limestone statue.
 It shows Hatshepsut in the ceremonial attire of the Egyptian king, wearing the nemes head-cloth and the shendyt kilt.

 Many of the statuses of Hatshepsut in the MET were smashed into fragments or defaced at the orders of Hatshepsut’s nephew and successor Thutmose III and dumped in quarries.
 Thutmosis III ordered that Hatshepsut name and memory be removed as a Pharaoh from Egyptian history and ordered her statues destroyed and her achievements erased.